 Budget is most likely your number one concern when it comes to moving your startup out of your residential or online space into a brick and mortar building.
 The location you ultimately select will partially determine how much you’ll need to budget for.
 Properties that are closer to downtown areas, major public transportation hubs, hospitals, and universities will all tend to go for higher listing prices and sell more quickly.

 On the other hand, you get what you pay for.
 It’s tempting to look for cheap spaces, especially when your startup is strapped for cash.
-Be careful though, as looking for office space that is too expensive can lead to businesses not being able to cover important costs such as hiring a maintenance company like Ideal Cleaning, who offer regular cleans and maintenance for your office space.
+Be careful though, as looking for office space that is too expensive can lead to businesses not being able to cover important costs such as hiring a maintenance company, who offer regular cleans and maintenance for your office space.
 However, a cheap office won’t make a good first impression on visitors, nor will it attract new employees.
 So it’ll be important to balance a reasonable expectation for your rent, but also to find good value for your money.

 Decide on a lease length